tomhallmain/simple_image_compare/README.md

 `slideshow_interval_seconds` defines the interval between slideshow transitions.

-`sort_by` defines the default image browsing sort setting upon starting the application.
+`sort_by` defines the default media browsing sort setting upon starting the application.

-`trash_folder` defines the target folder for image deletion.
-If not set, deletion will send the image to your system's default trash folder.
+`trash_folder` defines the target folder for media deletion.
+If not set, deletion will send the file to your system's default trash folder.

 `enable_prevalidations` enables the prevalidation system.
 When enabled, prevalidation rules will be applied to media before they are shown.